Text by CLOT Magazine

-Proof of Stake – Technological Claims is a group exhibition initiated by the Kunstverein in Hamburg and artist Simon Denny that reflects on themes of technology, organization and ownership.
-It is accompanied by a symposium, a course with students and two publications—the first of which will be released with the opening events on the 3rd and 4th of September.
+Proof of Stake – Technological Claims is a group exhibition initiated by the Kunstverein in Hamburg and artist Simon Denny that reflects on technology, organization and ownership themes.
+A symposium accompanies a course with students and two publications—the first of which will be released with the opening events on September 3 and 4.

 Among the artworks presented, Proof of Stake – Technological Claims includes projects that critically work through the possibilities of making art with blockchains— like the collective Beecoin initiative, which links decentralised technologies to non-human social formations by putting blockchains in dialogue with beehives; and Sarah Friend’s Clickmine which unpacks extractive mechanisms across multiple contexts, through a metaverse property/mine simulation that issues ERC-20 tokens on the Ethereum blockchain.

-The exhibition also includes works that question who frames adjacent technologies, such as Artificial Intelligence—for instance, Stephanie Dinkins’ iconic Conversations with Bina48 where the artist explores the gaps in where a humanoid robot presents “an examination of the codification of social, cultural and future histories at the intersection of technology, race, gender and social equity.”
+The exhibition also includes works that question who frames adjacent technologies, such as Artificial Intelligence—for instance, Stephanie Dinkins’ iconic Conversations with Bina48 where the artist explores the gaps in which a humanoid robot presents an examination of the codification of social, cultural and future histories at the intersection of technology, race, gender and social equity.

-The first publication associated with the project, released during the opening weekend of the exhibition, is Media Organize: A Companion to Technological Objects.
-Edited by Timon Beyes, Simon Denny, Armin Beverungen, Lisa Conrad, Claus Pias, Bettina Steinbrügge, the companion assembles 39 inquiries into the organizational powers of everyday media.
+The first publication associated with the project, released during the exhibition’s opening weekend, is Media Organize: A Companion to Technological Objects.
+Edited by Timon Beyes, Simon Denny, Armin Beverungen, Lisa Conrad, Claus Pias, and Bettina Steinbrügge, the companion assembles 39 inquiries into the organizational powers of everyday media.

 Proof of Stake – Technological Claims runs until 14 November 2021.
 More info here.